-7. Universal Body Substance Precautions:
+7. Standard Precautions:

 - a.
 Hands should be washed between sessions of working with different classmates or faculty members. - b.
 Gloves must be worn if a student or instructor has unhealed skin lesions on his/her hands.
 All used gloves must be disposed of in a container for regulated waste. - c.
-In the event that any surface in the lab becomes contaminated with body fluids, program faculty will contact maintenance for assistance in cleaning up the spill.
+If any surface in the lab becomes contaminated with body fluids, program faculty will contact maintenance for assistance in cleaning up the spill.